catiareis9312/DLNN2022_Project_Group4/README.md

 - TRAIN_augmentation: new balanced train dataset with artificially created images and an even number of images by emotion

 2. Script

 The script used is labeled DLNN_Project_group4.ipynb.
-There are some considerations we would like you to consider:
+Please take the following into consideration:
 - The subsections "CK+48", "JAFFE", "SFEW", "Compiled dataset", "Train, Validation and Test datasets", "Balance Train dataset: image data augmentation" within "Data Preparation" section don't need to be run, since the pre-processing outputs are already displayed in folders scheme described above.
 - In the subsections mentioned above we commented the "save" statements in order to not overlap our data.
 - Since the datasets had some noisy pictures, we manually deleted them from the SFEW directory.